riceplinygroup/plinycompute/README.md

 $ cmake -DUSE_DEBUG:BOOL=OFF .
 ```

-This table lists the different make targets that can be built along its description:
+<a name="targets"></a>This table lists the different make targets that can be built along its description:

 | Target                  | Description                                                      |
 | ----------------------- | ---------------------------------------------------------------- |